thibaudclement/cs269i/docs/index.md

 ## Motivation

 When it comes to incentives, leveraging more GPUs is not the solution.
 Computer scientists often need to build systems that interact with other agents, such as users, algorithms, Large Language Models, and even other systems.
-It is crucial to consider that these other agents are going to behave selfishly to predict how they are going to interact with the system, and design an implement said accordingly.
+It is crucial to consider that these other agents are going to behave selfishly to predict how they are going to interact with the system, and design an implementation accordingly.

 ## Goals